chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_napari.md

 from your terminal.
 See the [main napari documentation for other ways to run napari](https://napari.org/stable/tutorials/fundamentals/getting_started.html).

-If you run into problems with the commands above, see the [latest napari documentation for alternative and more detailed installation instructions](https://napari.org/dev/tutorials/fundamentals/installation.html#install-as-python-package-recommended) or reach out to cryoetdataportal@chanzuckerberg.org.
+If you run into problems with the commands above, see the [latest napari documentation for more detailed installation instructions](https://napari.org/dev/tutorials/fundamentals/installation.html#install-as-python-package-recommended) or reach out to cryoetdataportal@chanzuckerberg.org.

 ### Plugins

-napari has some built-in functionality, but relies heavily on an ecosystem of plugins to provide compatibility with the wide variety of data formats in the scientific imaging community.
+napari has some built-in functionality, but relies heavily on an ecosystem of plugins to provide support for the wide variety of data formats in the scientific imaging community.

 For the CryoET Data Portal, we recommend installing two plugins to read the formats used to store tomograms.